yubrajbhandari923/EaseMed/README.md

 ## Features
 Following are the features of Frida
 * Online doctor consultant
-* Alerts the user about their helth.
+* Alerts the user about their health.
 * Mental health chatbot
-* Latest English and Nepali news on health and changes along with its summary
+* Latest English and Nepali news on health and changes along with its summary.

 ###  Note: We Couldn't build as big app as we wanted due to limited space on free servers.
 Also, we were unable to deploy chatbot model on app because  pytorch required 700 MB and tensorflow requires 1.2 GB space which was not available to us.
 Still the model, its data generation and data analysics can be viewed on the jupyter notebook on the [chatbot](https://github.com/yubrajbhandari923/EaseMed/blob/main/backend_code/chatbot/Chatbot-for-mental-health/Models/Retrieval_based.ipynb) repo. time constraint was also a factor to built a dataset from ground up and train excellent model in it